0xbitx/DEDSEC_PALAMAN/README.md

 <h4 align="center">DEDSEC_PALAMAN is a Linux-based tool that can inject stealthy malicious code into a legitimate Python code file.</h4>

 ## DESCRIPTION
-DEDSEC_PALAMAN can inject fast and efficient malicious code into legitimate Python scripts without the need for external modules.
-This allows it to covertly capture sensitive user information such as browser-saved passwords, browsing history, extensions, downloads, bookmarks, cookies, Host IP address, host username.
+DEDSEC_PALAMAN can inject fast and efficient malicious code into legitimate Python scripts without requiring root privileges to dump information.
+This allows it to covertly capture sensitive user data, such as browser-saved passwords, browsing history, extensions, downloads, bookmarks, cookies, Host IP address, and username.
 The injected payload operates stealthily in the background, avoiding detection.

 <h3 align="center"> SUPPORTED SOFTWARE</h3>
 <div align="center">